 Collar and ID – The law states that your dog must wear a collar and tag when out in public.
 When on holiday it is even more important to make sure your dog wears their tag

-Lead – not everywhere allows you to let your dog off the lead especially down the coat during the summer time.
-Therefore, it is important to make sure you have a lead with you.
-I always pack an extra spare one just in case it gets misplaced whilst we are away.
-It is also a good idea to double check the stitching is sound and the clip is working properly.
 Carriers – if you are on a driving holiday, a harness, boot-guard or dog crate is essential.
 The UK highway code states that dogs must be suitably restrained when in a vehicle so that they cannot distract or injure you or themselves whilst driving.
 If you have to perform an emergency stop, you need to know that they will be safe.
 A seatbelt harness, dog guard or crate is crucial to ensure they will be safe.

 Bedding - Bringing your own puppy’s bedding is a good idea, the familiarity and his own scent will help him settle into an unfamiliar place.